 - (a) Location.
 All drip irrigation fields shall be: - (1) preceded by an aerobic treatment unit; - (2) preceded by a filter capable of filtering particles larger than one hundred (100) microns; and - (3) located in the identified dispersal site. - (b) Components.
 All components used in the drip irrigation field shall be designed and manufactured specifically for use in wastewater treatment systems. - (c) Pump.
 The pump shall: - (1) be set to distribute no more than one fourth (1/4) of the designed daily flow to the drip irrigation pipe during each pumping interval over a twenty-four hour (24) period; - (2) when in operation, maintain a minimum pressure of ten (10) psi and a maximum pressure of forty-five (45) psi throughout the drip irrigation pipe; and - (3) have a high-water alarm set to activate and alert the owner/operator if the pump tank becomes more than one-half (1/2) full. - (d) Minimum linear length.
-All drip irrigation fields shall meet the minimum length requirements set forth in Appendix H, Figure 13. - (e) Drip irrigation pipe.
+All drip irrigation fields shall meet the minimum length requirements set forth in Appendix H, Figure 12. - (e) Drip irrigation pipe.
 The pipe used in drip irrigation fields shall be designed and manufactured for the purpose of distributing wastewater and comply with the minimum specifications in Appendix C. - (f) Installation of pipe.
-The pipe used in drip irrigation fields shall be: - (1) installed eight to ten inches (8-10") deep; - (2) installed at least two feet (2') apart, center to center; - (3) installed according to the manufacturer's specifications; and - (4) equipped with emitters spaced: - (A) one foot (1') apart in soil groups 1, 4, and 5; and - (B) two feet (2') apart in soil groups 2, 2a, 3, and 3a. - (g) Emitters.
-The emitters shall be pressure compensating to deliver uniform distribution regardless of the pressure entering the drip line. - (h) Prevent backflow.
+The pipe used in drip irrigation fields shall be: - (1) installed eight to ten inches (8-10") deep; - (2) installed at least two feet (2') apart, center to center; - (23) installed according to the manufacturer's specifications; and - (34) equipped with emitters spaced: - (A) one foot (1') apart in soil groups 1, 4, and 5; and - (B) two feet (2') apart in soil groups 2, 2a, 3, and 3a. - (g) Emitters.
+The emitters shall be set designed to wet four square feet (4 ft2) and be pressure compensating to deliver uniform distribution regardless of the pressure entering the drip line. - (h) Prevent backflow.
 To prevent backflow, at least one (1) vacuum relief valve, located in a valve box lined with gravel, shall be located at the highest point on both the supply manifold and the return manifold. - (i) Back flush.
 There shall be a method to flush the drip irrigation pipe.
-The flush water shall be returned to the trash tank, aerobic treatment unit or pump tank.
+The flush water shall be returned to the trash tank, aerobic treatment unit or pump tank. - (j) Flow Measurement.
+There shall be a wastewater flow measurement device installed on all supply and return manifolds.